Ultimate Python Developer Roadmap with Projects & Resources

-This Python Developer Roadmap is a structured approach to become a competent Python developer.
-Python has evolved into one of the most widely adopted programming languages in the world because of its popularity and versatility as a programming language.
-Whether you want to learn web development, data analysis, machine learning, or automation, Python has a solid ecosystem to fulfill your dreams.
-This roadmap is organized in a systematic way to take you from the beginner to the advanced level of Python development, while learning the important skills and knowledge needed for you to become a proficient developer.
+This Python Developer Roadmap provides a structured approach to becoming a competent Python developer.
+Python has evolved into one of the most widely adopted programming languages in the world because of its popularity and versatility.
+Whether you want to learn web development, data analysis, machine learning, or automation, Python has a solid ecosystem to fulfill your goals.
+This roadmap is organized systematically to take you from beginner to advanced level of Python development, covering the important skills and knowledge needed to become a proficient developer.

 What is Python?